-Amended Submission to NSW Independent Flood Inquiry

-Byron Shire Council, May 2022
+Submission to NSW Independent Flood Inquiry Byron Shire Council, May 2022

-Terms of Reference Issues Recommendations The Inquiry is to consider and report to the Premier on the following matters: Causes and contributing factors 1 a. the causes of, and factors contributing to, the frequency, intensity, timing and location of floods in NSW in the 2022 catastrophic flood event, including consideration of any role of weather, climate change, and human activity Climate change is contributing to more frequent and more severe weather Aging infrastructure Superseded standards Human activity, land clearing, deforestation, insufficient riparian zone care and maintenance Inadequate funding to keep up with ongoing maintenance of infrastructure.
-The fundamental cause of climate change in generating extreme flooding and other natural disasters should be integrated in policy at every level.
-Revise standards and strategic planning instruments Increase Betterment Funding for future proofing Recognise the IPCC rainfall and sea level predictions Preparation and Planning 1 b. the preparation and planning by agencies, government, other entities and the community for floods in Recent and 2017 flooding has suggested that weather systems are acting in new ways that existing weather models do not understand and struggle to predict.
+Terms of Reference Issues Recommendations The Inquiry is to consider and report to the Premier on the following matters: Causes and contributing factors 1 a. the causes of, and factors contributing to, the frequency, intensity, timing and location of floods in NSW in the 2022 catastrophic flood event, including consideration of any role of weather, climate change, and human activity Climate Change contribution to changing weather systems Aging infrastructure and superseded standards Investigation required Revise standards and strategic planning instruments Increase Betterment Funding for future proofing Preparation and Planning 1 b. the preparation and planning by agencies, government, other entities and the community for Recent and 2017 flooding has suggested that weather systems are acting in new ways that existing weather models do not understand and struggle to predict.
 Discuss with BOM and provide guidance.
-Consider the need for BOM to provide different forecast products when or if there are unknowns in severe weather predictions to ensure agencies stay on high alert.
-NSW, including the accuracy and timing of weather forecasts, current laws, emergency management Currently works under Part 5 (REF) processes now need to be referred to emergency agencies, but part 4 applications do not.
-Consider if this requirement should be expanded to part 4 applications. plans, practices and mitigation strategies, their application and effect Local flooding in last 10 years questions validity of the sizing of Annual Recurrence Intervals for rainfall volumes and intensity.
+Consider the need for BOM to provide different forecast products when or if there are unknowns in severe weather predictions to ensure agencies stay on high alert. floods in NSW, including the accuracy and timing of weather forecasts, current laws, Currently works under Part 5 (REF) processes now need to be referred to emergency agencies, but part 4 applications do not.
+Consider if this requirement should be expanded to part 4 applications. emergency management plans, practices and mitigation strategies, their application and effect Local flooding in last 10 years questions validity of the sizing of Annual Recurrence Intervals for rainfall volumes and intensity.
 Investigate and provide advice.
 The 100 year flood event could be larger than we are currently predicting in Australian Rainfall and Runoff.
-A State Government Post Flood Analysis of Brunswick, Tallow and Belongil catchments is currently underway.
-A Support the review and its findings.
+A State Government Post Flood Analysis of Bruns, Tallow and Belongil catchments is currently